MicrosoftDocs/fabric-docs/docs/onelake/onelake-file-explorer.md

 ### Sign in to different accounts

 When you install OneLake file explorer you can choose which account to sign-in with.
 If you want to change the account later, you can right click the OneLake icon in the Windows notification area, choose “Account” and click “Sign Out”.
-Signing out will close OneLake file explorer.
+Signing out closes OneLake file explorer.
 To sign in with another account, open OneLake file explorer again by searching for "OneLake" using Windows search (Windows + S) and select the OneLake application.

 ### Offline support